Character is Important for Success in Life

-Your character is important for success in your life, because it determines how well you can achieve your goals, whether others want to deal with you, and how well you fit in your culture.
+Your character is important for success in your life, because it determines how well you can achieve your goals, whether others want to deal with you, and how well you fit in your groups.

 When you work hard and are determined to achieve your goals, you can become more successful in what you do.
 When you deal with other people fairly and honestly and show consideration for them, they will want to deal with you and even help you achieve your goals.
 By following the laws and rules of society, your culture, and your organizations, you will fit in and be accepted.

 Questions you may have include:

 - How is character important in achieving goals?

 - What effect does character have on your relationship with others?

 - How does character allow you to fit in?

 This lesson will answer those questions.